Back to Articles

 • Complex SPCCC cases are where the most costly errors occur and where professional handling delivers the clearest value.

-Why SPCCC Edge Cases Are More Common Than People Think
+Why SPCCC (under s.462B TCA 1997) Edge Cases Are More Common Than People Think

-The SPCCC looks simple in its core conditions: be single, have a qualifying child living with you, be the principal carer, and not be cohabiting.
+The SPCCC looks simple in its core conditions: be single, have a qualifying child living with you, be the primary claimant, and not be cohabiting.
 In practice, the majority of claimants who encounter difficulty do so because one or more of these conditions applied for only part of the year, or because the factual picture is complicated by shared-care arrangements, address changes, or overlapping family events.

 Revenue assesses SPCCC on the facts of the specific tax year, not on the general pattern of a claimant's life.
 This means that a year in which circumstances changed - even briefly - requires careful attention to the timing of each change and its effect on each condition.
 Our guide to SPCCC and change of circumstances explains how to approach these years and what documentary evidence is most useful.